Oftatkofta/cellocity/docs/developer.rst

 Contributing to Cellocity
 -------------------------

-Contributions are welcome and appreciated, just clone the Github repository an create a `pull request <https://github.com/Oftatkofta/cellocity/pulls>`_.
+Contributions are welcome and appreciated, just fork the Github repository an create a `pull request <https://github.com/Oftatkofta/cellocity/pulls>`_.
+Information on how to do so can be found `here <https://github.com/MarcDiethelm/contributing/blob/master/README.md>`_.
 Before you do so, please make sure that the documentaion strings are written in reStructuredText so that `Sphinx-autodoc <https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html>`_ can generate automatic API documentation.
+It would also be greatly appreciated if the

 Bug reports and feature requests